Iamvikassingh/SmartAssistantUI/README.md

 - **Ask Anything:** Ask free-form questions about the document and get contextual answers with justifications.
 - **Challenge Me:** The assistant generates three logic-based questions, evaluates your answers, and provides feedback with references to the document.
 - **Contextual Understanding:** All answers are grounded in the uploaded document, with highlighted supporting snippets.
+- **Model Selection:** Choose which Gemini model to use for answering questions (sidebar dropdown).
+- **OpenAI Fallback:** If Gemini quota is exhausted, the app will automatically use your OpenAI API key for fallback.
 - **Instructions Sidebar:** Step-by-step usage instructions are always available.

 ## How to Run